coderme/tlsible/README.md

 ## Conventions
 * Certificates will be stored in */etc/tls/* directory.
-* HTTP Challenges will be stored in a web accessable location by default */var/www/subdmain/* directory.
+* HTTP Challenges will be stored in a web accessible location by default */var/www/subdmain/* directory.

 ## Compatibility
 * Tested with Ansible 2.6